kahnwong/karnwong.me/content/posts/2024/hello-world-api-performance-benchmark-go-node-python-rust/index.md

   - backend
 ---

+**Correction 2024-09-21**: after using multi-stage build, Node image size dropped from 1.1GB to 130MB.

+---

 The first programming language I achieved proficiency was Python, so for the longest time I've been using it to do most stuff.
 Last year I picked up Go, and I had a blast with it.
 This month I picked up Rust for data/ml works, and so far I was very impressed.